kanisterio/kanister/docs/functions.rst

-   `namespace`, Yes, `string`, namespace in which to execute `pod`, Yes, `string`, name of the pod in which to execute `container`, Yes, `string`, name of the container in which to execute `command`, Yes, `[]string`,  command list to execute
+   `namespace`, Yes, `string`, namespace in which to execute `pod`, Yes, `string`, name of the pod in which to execute `container`, No , `string`, (required if pod contains more than 1 container) name of the container in which to execute `command`, Yes, `[]string`,  command list to execute

 Example: